Physics & Astronomy 107 Grading Policy

 Makeup tests (with excused absences) may be oral

 , at instructor's discretion.
+The instructor reserves

-I reserve the right to relax the grading standards.
-Remember that random guessing and full attendance will get you about 30%.
+and full attendance will get you about 40%.
 To pass the course, you have to show that you learned something.
-Grades will be curved.

 Benefit of the doubt: If your participation grade (homework, clicker points etc. and extra credit)